On Hamiltonian potentials with quartic polynomial normal variational equations

 {\mathbb{T}} {\mathbb{R}} {\mathbb{Q}} {\mathbb{N}} {\mathbb{Z}} [1]{\quad\mbox{#1}\quad}

 {

-{\bf ABSTRACT.} Here we find the complete family of two degree of freedom classical Hamiltonians with invariant plane $\Gamma=\{q_2=p_2=0\}$ whose normal variational equation around integral curves in $\Gamma$ is a generically a Hill-Schr\"odinger equation with cuartic polynomial potential.
-In particular, these Hamiltonian form a family of non-integrable Hamiltonians through rational first integrals.
+{\bf ABSTRACT.} In this paper we prove that there exists only one family of classical Hamiltonian systems of two degrees of freedom with invariant plane $\Gamma=\{q_2=p_2=0\}$ whose normal variational equation around integral curves in $\Gamma$ is generically a Hill-Schr\"odinger equation with quartic polynomial potential.
+In particular, by means of the Morales-Ramis theory, these Hamiltonian systems are non-integrable through rational first integrals.